Bridging Schr\"odinger and Bass: A Semimartingale Optimal Transport Problem with Diffusion Control: Reduced dual verification

 \section{Reduced dual verification}

-We now complement the first duality result ${\rm SBB}=\Vc$, as established in the last section, by justifying equality with the reduced dual value $\Vc_{\rm red}$ as claimed in Theorem \ref{thm:main} (i).
+The first duality result ${\rm SBB}=\Vc$ was established in the last section, and we now complement it by justifying equality with the reduced dual value $\Vc_{\rm red}$ as claimed in Theorem \ref{thm:main} (i).
 We start with the analysis of the regularity of the maps $u^\phi$.